A Trajectory-Based Approach to Discrete-Time Flatness

 By one-to-one correspondence, we mean that the values of $x(k)$ and $u(k)$ at some fixed time step $k$ may depend on an arbitrary but finite number of future and past values of $y(k)$, i.e. on the whole trajectory in an arbitrarily large but finite interval\footnote{Note that the time derivatives in the continuous-time case provide via the Taylor-expansion also information about the trajectory both in forward- and backward-direction.}.
 Conversely, the value of $y(k)$ at some fixed time step $k$ may depend on an arbitrary but finite number of future and past values of $x(k)$ and $u(k)$.
 Thus, the one-to-one correspondence of the solutions can be expressed by maps of the form

 and

+with suitable integers $r_{1},r_{2},q_{1},q_{2}$.
 These maps must satisfy two conditions.
-First, in order to ensure the one-to-one correspondence, after substituting \eqref{eq:flat_output_xu_redundant_k_variant} into \eqref{eq:parameterizing_map_forward_backward_k_variant} or vice versa the resulting equations must be satisfied identically.
+First, in order to ensure the one-to-one correspondence, the composition of \eqref{eq:parameterizing_map_forward_backward_k_variant} with the occurring shifts of \eqref{eq:flat_output_xu_redundant_k_variant}, or vice versa, must yield the identity map.
 Second, since the trajectory $y(k)$ of the trivial system is arbitrary, after substituting \eqref{eq:parameterizing_map_forward_backward_k_variant} into the system equations \eqref{eq:System_Eq} they also must be satisfied identically.
 Because of the time-invariance of the system \eqref{eq:System_Eq}, within this paper we only consider maps

 and

 which do not depend explicitly on the time step $k$. \begin{rem} The number of forward- and backward-shifts in (\ref{eq:parameterizing_map_forward_backward}) and (\ref{eq:flat_output_xu_redundant}) can of course be different for the individual components of $y$, $x$ and $u$.
 Thus, where it is necessary we will use appropriate multi-indices. \end{rem}